dmentipl/plonk/docs/installation.rst

 ::

- conda install -c dmentipl plonk
+ conda install plonk --channel dmentipl

 This will install the required dependencies.
 For details on Conda, see https://docs.conda.io/.